binaryage/asepsis-web/index.md

   * re-trigger with your key-combo
   * optionally, you can click off the TotalTerminal window

+---

+<span style="color: #a00">For original Visor 2.2 users: TotalTerminal plugin is not injected into Terminal.app automatically like with SIMBL.
+You have to launch TotalTerminal.app to inject the plugin into Terminal.app.
+You might want to put TotalTerminal.app into Startup Items.</span>

 ## FAQ

 #### What is the difference between Visor.bundle and TotalTerminal.app?
 > TotalTerminal supersedes Visor.
 Visor.bundle is a SIMBL plugin which was originally written by Nicholas Jitkoff from [Blacktree](http://blacktree.com).
 Original Visor was introduced for OS X - Tiger.
 I have been developing it since Leopard.
-I've decided to rename it to TotalTerminal with OS X Lion release.
-TotalTerminal has installer, sparkle updater and does not depend on [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php).
+I decided to rename it to TotalTerminal with OS X Lion release.
+TotalTerminal has installer, Sparkle updater and does not depend on [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php).
 In the future it will get more bug fixes and hopefully some new features.
+>
+> The main technical difference is that TotalTerminal is not launched automatically.
+You have to launch TotalTerminal.app to inject plugin into Terminal.app (if it is not running the launcher will launch it)

 #### Why have you renamed it?
 > There are several reasons.
 First, Visor Window is also a feature of [TotalFinder](http://totalfinder.binaryage.com), my other application plugin.
 This was causing confusion.
 Second, TotalFinder and TotalTerminal make up nicer branding.
 It is immediately obvious they are related and TotalTerminal has something to do with Terminal.app.
 Also searching for TotalTerminal through social media is easier for me.
 Visor is a general term.